Lepke Buchalter: In popular culture

 During the late 1950s and early 1960s, Buchalter was portrayed by David J. Stewart in the 1960 film Murder, Inc.; by Gene Roth, Robert Carricart, and Joseph Ruskin in The Untouchables television series of 1959; as well as by John Vivyan and Shepherd Sanders in The Lawless Years television series.

 The 1975 film Lepke, starring Tony Curtis, was based on Buchalter's life.
 Other portrayals include the 1981 film Gangster Wars by Ron Max.

 Buchalter is also mentioned in "The Legend of Tennessee Moltisanti," the eighth episode of the first season of the HBO television series The Sopranos.

 The poet Robert Lowell encountered Buchalter in prison during the 1940s, when Lowell was incarcerated for being a conscientious objector.
 Lowell described Buchalter (whom he calls "Czar Lepke") in his poem "Memories of West Street and Lepke", published in his book Life Studies (1959).
 Lowell's poem claims that prior to execution, Lepke had been lobotomized.
-Their meeting is discussed in the 1993 film Romeo Is Bleeding, where Lepke says he's in prison because he killed someone and Lowell says he (Lowell) is in prison because he didn't kill someone.
+Their meeting is discussed in the 1993 film Romeo Is Bleeding, where Lepke says he is in prison because he killed someone and Lowell says he is in prison because he did not kill someone.

 The Making of the Mob: New York (2015) – Buchalter was portrayed by Evan Boymel.